 How to find a phone number in Germany?

 Do you remember the old days, when you had this massive phone directory book (Telefonbuch) to search for phone numbers within your country?
 Guess what, they still exist in Germany, but luckily they have also been digitalized.
 You can search for the phone number of any person or business dastelefonbuch.de, provided the person or business is registered.
-That is if you don’t prefer Google to find the phone number of German businesses.
+That is if you don’t prefer Google to find the phone number of German businesses, which might be faster.

 How to get a German phone number?